Do You Know? There Are 33 Consumer Rights Worldwide!

 A class, here refers to a group of consumers with same kind of grievance against the seller or manufacturer.

-For instance, if you and your friends were cheated by same seller with same kind of grievance.
+For instance, if you and your friends were cheated same seller with same kind of grievance.
 This right protects you as a class against the deficiency.

 How does it make a difference?